The Role of External Representatives

 How does a person get selected by an IEEE technical committee to become an ER?

-When an IEEE technical committee determines the need for an ER relationship with another organization that is working in a related technical space, it may nominate a qualified person to be considered for appointment by the IEEE SA Standards Board and Board of Governors.
+When an IEEE technical committee determines the need for an ER relationship with another organization that is working in a related technical space, it may nominate a qualified person to be considered for appointment by the IEEE SA Board of Governors.
 The method of nomination is left to the discretion of the IEEE technical committee.

 What are the qualifications to become an ER?

-Before becoming an ER is there documentation that needs to be submitted?
+Before becoming an ER, is there documentation that needs to be submitted?

 The following documentation is required: